 Icon has two elementary forms of data objects - values and variables.
-Values can often be converted from one data type to another; when done automatically, this is called coercion.
+Values often can be converted from one data type to another.
+When this is done automatically, it is called coercion.
 There are three kinds of variables, each discussed below: natural variables, created variables, and trapped variables.
 The process of obtaining the value referred to by a variable is called dereferencing.

-In this implementation of Icon, all data objects are represented by a two-word descriptor, which may, depending on the type of the object, refer to some other area of memory for the actual value.
+All data objects are represented by a two-word descriptor, which may, depending on the type of the object, contain a value or refer to some other area of memory for the actual value.
 The first word of the descriptor always indicates the data type, and the second word either contains the value or a pointer to it.
-There are six descriptor formats, pictured in Appendix D: null, string qualifier, short integer, value, variable, and trapped variable.
-These formats are distinguished from one another by the first few bits of the first word (except that a null descriptor is distinguished from a string qualifier only by the contents of the second word).
-Among short integer, value, and trapped variable descriptors, the low-order six bits of the first word identify the type of object represented; the remaining bits in the first word contain flags classify the object as numeric, integer, aggregate (e.g., list, table, stack), and whether or not the second word is a pointer (historically, a "floating address" [6]).
+There are six descriptor formats, shown in Appendix D: null, string qualifier, integer, value, variable, and trapped variable.
+These formats are distinguished from one another by the first few bits of the first word, except that a null descriptor is distinguished from a string qualifier only by the contents of the second word.
+Among integer, value, and trapped variable descriptors, the low-order six bits of the first word identify the type of object represented, while the remaining bits in the first word contain flags that classify the object as numeric, integer, aggregate (such as a list or table), and whether or not the second word is a pointer (historically, a "floating address" [7]).

 The null descriptor represents the null value.
 A string qualifier represents a string, and contains the length of the string and a pointer to the first character of the string.
-A short integer descriptor represents an integer small enough to fit in the second word of the descriptor; all larger integers are represented by a value descriptor, which represents values of all data types other than string and null.
-The value descriptor contains a pointer to a data block of appropriate format for a value of the given type.
+An integer descriptor represents an integer small enough to fit in the second word of the descriptor.
+This includes all integers on computers with 32-bit words.
+All data types other than integer, string, and null are represented by value descriptors.
+A value descriptor contains a pointer to a data block of appropriate format for a value of the given type.
+On 16-bit computers, an integer that requires more than 16 bits is contained in a long integer data block.
 The data block formats for each data type are shown in Appendix D.

 A variable descriptor represents either a natural variable or a created variable.
 A natural variable contains a pointer to a descriptor at a fixed location (for a global variable) or a location on the stack (for a local variable) where the value of the variable is stored.
-A created variable, formed by a table or list reference, contains a pointer to a descriptor in a table or list block, where the referenced element is located.
-Since table and list elements are often in the heap, created variables also contain an offset which indicates the distance (in words) from the beginning of the data block to the referenced descriptor.
+A created variable, formed by a table, list, or field reference, contains a pointer to a descriptor in the aggregate where the referenced element is located.
+Since such elements are often in the heap, created variables also contain an offset that indicates the distance (in words) from the beginning of the data block to the referenced descriptor.
 This offset is used during the marking phase of garbage collection, discussed in Section 3.3.